ADHD and Addiction: Causes, Symptoms, and Treatment Options in Idaho

 ADHD can present itself in different forms, each characterized by different sets of symptoms.
 Health professionals categorize ADHD into three primary types:

 - Predominantly Inattentive Type: This form of ADHD is characterized primarily by inattention and easily distractedness, with little to no signs of hyperactivity or impulsiveness.
-Individuals with this type are more likely to make careless mistakes, struggle with following instructions, and have difficulty staying organized.
+Individuals with this type may be more likely to make careless mistakes, struggle with following instructions, and have difficulty staying organized.

 - Predominantly Hyperactive-Impulsive Type: Individuals with this type primarily display symptoms of hyperactivity and impulsiveness.
 They might be restless, struggle with sitting still, interrupt others, and make decisions without considering the consequences.